shischiff/sso-client-register/README.md

 It is possible to send POST requests to /new_client providing application/json body with the following parameters:

 * id - client ID
-* secret - 5 characters minimum
+* secret - 5 characters minimum, leave blank for an auto-generated secret
 * redirectUris - an array containing the redirect url (e.g: ["https://www.example-application.com/oauth2/redirectUri"])
 * name - application name
 * conntactName - contact point for this client